Ashkan-Yaldaie/thesis/YaldaieAshkan_a1300570_ProjectPlan.md

     - Project management
     - Methods used in the thesis project

-Appendix 1 Pictures of the project’s current state
+&nbsp;Appendix 1 Pictures of the project’s current state
-Appendix 2 Phasing and timing of the project
+&nbsp;Appendix 2 Phasing and timing of the project

 ## Project definition